mdhiggins/sickbeard_mp4_automator/README.md

-                        also enables process-same-extenions if true forcing the conversion of files -oo, --optionsonly    Display generated conversion options only, do not perform conversion -cl, --codeclist      Print a list of supported codecs and their paired FFMPEG encoders
+                        also enables process-same-extenions if true forcing the conversion of files -oo, --optionsonly    Display generated conversion options only, do not perform conversion -cl, --codeclist      Print a list of supported codecs and their paired FFMPEG encoders -pa, --processedarchive
+                        Specify a processed list/archive so already processed files are skipped
 ```

 Examples